Estimated reading time: 10 minutes

 While more than 80% of a typical panel’s weight comes from glass and aluminum, which are both common recycling materials, hazardous materials can be in the panel’s wafer cells, thin-film cells, solder, cover glass, and backsheets.

 The National Renewable Energy Laboratory encourages manufacturers to avoid these materials because they complicate the recycling process.
+Many panel manufacturers, such as Hanwha Q-Cells (Project Solar’s primary panel provider), do not pose any risk of hazardous chemicals.

 Solar panels are difficult and expensive to recycle since their different components have to be separated.